Asabeneh/30-Days-Of-JavaScript/11_Day_Destructuring_and_spreading/11_day_destructuring_and_spreading.md

 ]
 ```

-1. Destructure and assign the elements of constants array to e, pi, gravity, humanBodyTemp, waterBoilingTemp.
+1. Destructure and assign the elements of the constants array to e, pi, gravity, humanBodyTemp, waterBoilingTemp.
-2. Destructure and assign the elements of countries array to fin, est, sw, den, nor
+2. Destructure and assign the elements of the countries array to fin, est, sw, den, nor
 3. Destructure the rectangle object by its properties or keys.

 ### Exercises: Level 2